insight-creative/hobart-crossing/index.md

         <h2>Luxury leased residences available August 2015 ...</h2>

         <p>There’s an exciting new place to call home in the greater Green Bay area.
 Beginning August 2015 the area’s newest luxury leased residences, Hobart Crossing, will be ready for occupancy.
-Amenities include a large outdoor pool area with grills and lounging space, roomy fitness center outfitted with professional equipment, and a spacious clubroom.
+Amenities include a large outdoor pool area with grills and lounging space, roomy fitness center outfitted with professional equipment and a spacious clubroom.
 Each apartment includes granite countertops, in-unit washer/dryer and upgraded appliances.</p>

         <p>Take a few minutes to browse our site and see all the advantages of life at Hobart Crossing!
 Then <a href="{{ site.baseurl }}/contact">contact us</a> with your questions.</p>